 Once you receive your LTP, you must have it notarized.

 After your License to Purchase is notarized, you may take it to a dealer or private party to purchase the handgun – keeping in mind it is only valid for thirty (30) days.
 The Seller must provide and record in full (triplicate form) the requested information pertaining to the handgun, the seller and the transaction.
 Once this is completed, the Seller will retain the SELLER COPY of the form for his/her own records.
 You will keep the copy marked as PURCHASER COPY (retain for 30 days) and you are required by law to either mail or deliver the MSP COPY to the Negaunee Police Department within 10 days of acquiring your firearm.

 Requirements of CPL Holders

 CPL holders residing in the City of Negaunee must document pistor purchases on a Pistol Sales Record (PSR).
 These forms are a 3-part form and are available online at the State of Michigan site.
-After acquiring a handgun, CPL holders are required to mail or deliver the MSP COPY to the Negaunee Police Department within 10 days of the transaction.
+After acquiring a handgun, CPL holders are required to mail or deliver the Registry COPY to the Negaunee Police Department, PO Box 70, Negaunee, MI 49866, within 10 days of the transaction.

-If you have any questions regarding License To Purchase or Pistol Sales Records, you may contact the Negaunee Police Department via telephone at 475-4154 or email your questions here.
+If you have any questions regarding License To Purchase or Pistol Sales Records, you may contact the Officer Lori Downs via telephone at 475-4154 or email your questions here.

 Negaunee PD Warrant List